A mystery OnePlus phone is being unveiled in January

 OnePlus describes the phone as 'smoother, faster', which likely refers to a snappy chipset and high refresh rate for the screen, but the company also uses the adjective 'burdenless'.
 What does this mean?

-Of course, this is hugely open to interpretation, but this could point to the device being a foldable.
-The Motorola Razr is a foldable phone that closes down like a clamshell, and one could call that 'burdenless' as it gets much smaller and easier to pocket.
+Of course, this is hugely open to interpretation, but it could point to the device being a foldable.
+The Motorola Razr is a foldable phone that closes down like a clamshell, and one could call that 'burdenless' as it's smaller and easier to pocket.
 We'll have to wait to know for certain, but OnePlus also uses the phrase 'alternate design approach', which backs this idea up.

-One other piece of evidence, tangential though it may be?
-The launch event is happening in the Wynn Hotel in Las Vegas – probably the most foldable-phone-looking hotel in the city.
+One other piece of evidence, tangential though it may be, is that the launch event is happening in the Wynn Hotel in Las Vegas – probably the most foldable-phone-looking hotel in the city.

 TechRadar will be on the ground at CES 2020 reporting on all the tech reveals and news, and you can be certain we'll check out the OnePlus Concept One, so stay tuned for everything you need to know.